REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

         ```

+> **Note**
-SELinux
+> SELinux
+>

-RHEL/CentOS distributions (both 6 and 7) come with SELinux.
+> RHEL/CentOS distributions (both 6 and 7) come with SELinux.
+>

-SELinux improves the security of the system and we recommend leaving SELinux turned on.
+> SELinux improves the security of the system and we recommend leaving SELinux turned on.
+>

-Up until late 2017, Tomcat was running in the unconfined context and the IdP web application did not directly benefit from SELinux, but even so, at least Apache interactions were controlled by SELinux.
+> Up until late 2017, Tomcat was running in the unconfined context and the IdP web application did not directly benefit from SELinux, but even so, at least Apache interactions were controlled by SELinux.
 And the only SELinux-specific step this manual had to cover was permitting the Apache to LDAP communication needed for ECP.
+>

-As of late 2017 (RHEL/CentOS 7.4), Tomcat runs in a confined domain.
+> As of late 2017 (RHEL/CentOS 7.4), Tomcat runs in a confined domain.
 This has serious impact on operating an IdP - as the IdP web application running inside Tomcat now runs under SELinux restrictions, it now needs all actions explicitly permitted.
+>

-We still recommend running with SELinux in enforcing mode.
+> We still recommend running with SELinux in enforcing mode.
 A new section ([Configuring SELinux for Tomcat](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815538813/Installing+a+Shibboleth+3.x+IdP#InstallingaShibboleth3.xIdP-ConfiguringSELinuxforTomcat)) further below details the steps needed.
 Please follow the instructions carefully - otherwise, the IdP would fail to start.